Use Conan with JFrog CLI

 jf conan install . --build=missing --build-name=<build-name> --build-number=<build-number>Where:

---build=missingbuilds packages from source if pre-built binaries are not available<build-name>is a name for the build (e.g.,my-cpp-app)<build-number>is a number or identifier for the build run (e.g.,1)
+.is the path to the directory containing yourconanfile.pyorconanfile.txt--build=missingbuilds packages from source if pre-built binaries are not available<build-name>is a name for the build (for example,my-cpp-app)<build-number>is a number or identifier for the build run (for example,1)

 For example: